 - Taking control of your Diet (knowing that it plays a massive role in healthy healing-Getting in more protein (especially in the morning), fitting in good healthy fats and lowering sugar intake and/or removing dairy as dairy is inflammatory)

-Seborrheic Dermatitis: Is a skin condition and a form of Eczema found mainly on the scalp.
+This is a skin condition and a form of Eczema found mainly on the scalp.
 It causes scaly patches and red skin mainly on the scalp.
 It can be chronic and difficult to manage.
-The symptoms are itchy scalp, burning, often flaking scalp with hair loss.
-Sometimes it can feel like the inflamed area has a bug crawling in it, but it’s just the hair follicles acting up.
-In this skin condition the hair follicles become inflamed which makes it hard for the hair to grow.
+The symptoms are the itchy scalp, burning, often flaking scalp with hair loss.
+Sometimes it can feel like the inflamed area has a bug crawling on it, but it's just the hair follicles acting up.
+In this skin condition, the hair follicles become inflamed which makes it hard for the hair to grow.
 Because it can be itchy, the automatic response is to scratch which adds more bacteria to the irritated area causing more hair loss.
 In many cases moderate to extreme hair loss accompanies this condition and can often accompany TE.
 It can come at any time of your life and often comes out in times of trauma or severe stress.
 This condition can also be associated with Yeast Overgrowth or Candida.

 Diagnosis should come from a Dermatologist or a Hair Specialist Doctor, M.D.

 There are many ways to manage this condition both holistically and with western medicine: